VisionXAC/FiveM-AntiCheat/README.md

 # FiveEye Anticheat
-FiveEye Anticheat was made by visibait and cristian/apollo.
-We aim to provide a high quality of service at a cheap cost, our anticheats current features can be found below
+FiveEye Anticheat was made by VisiBait and Cristian (Apolo).
+We aim to provide a high quality of service at a cheap cost, our anticheat's current features can be found below.